dan2380/chatbotIntro/README.md

 Takes in a response from the user and preprocesses it into useful information for the model to understand <br>
 uses keyword matching, bag of words, and the TF-IDF appraoch to generate a response for the user

+# Functionality

+Ask Eliza (the bot) questions about chatbots, how they work, and the history of it, will respond with information on the chatbot Wikipedia page, if its outside the knowledge of the bot, it will say it is unable answer the question

 ## Pre-requisites

 **NLTK(Natural Language Toolkit)**